HomeSpan/HomeSpan/docs/README.md

 HomeSpan provides a microcontroller-focused implementation of [Apple's HomeKit Accessory Protocol Specification Release R2 (HAP-R2)](https://developer.apple.com/homekit/specification/) designed specifically for the Espressif ESP32 microcontroller running within the Arduino IDE.
 HomeSpan pairs directly to HomeKit via your home WiFi network without the need for any external bridges or components.
 With HomeSpan you can use the full power of the ESP32's I/O functionality to create custom control software and/or hardware to automatically operate external devices from the Home App on your iPhone, iPad, or Mac, or with Siri.

-HomeSpan is fully compatible with both Versions 1 and 2 of the [Arduino-ESP32 Board Manager](https://github.com/espressif/arduino-esp32).
-Under Version 1, HomeSpan can be run only on the original ESP32.
-Under Version 2, HomeSpan can be run on the original ESP32 as well as Espressif's ESP32-S2 and ESP32-C3 chips.
+HomeSpan requires Version 2 of the [Arduino-ESP32 Board Manager](https://github.com/espressif/arduino-esp32).
+HomeSpan can be run on the original ESP32 as well as Espressif's ESP32-S2 and ESP32-C3 chips.

 ### HomeSpan Highlights